omni-us/jsonargparse/README.rst

 - Parsing of relative paths within config files and path lists.

-- Several convenient action classes to ease common parsing use cases (json schemas, comparison operators, ...).
+- Several convenient action classes to ease common parsing use cases (paths, comparison operators, json schemas, ...).

 - Default behavior is not identical to argparse, though it is possible to configure it to be identical.
 The main differences are: